galeraga/3D-semantic-parsing/README.md

 From this original S3DIS dataset:

 - A custom ground truth file (called s3dis_summary.csv) has been created to speed up the process to get to the point cloud files, avoiding recurrent operating system folder traversals.
-- Two custom datasets have been created to feed the data loaders, depending on the desired goal (S3DISDataset4Classification and S3DISDataset4Segmentation).
+- Two custom datasets have been created to feed the dataloaders, depending on the desired goal (S3DISDataset4Classification and S3DISDataset4Segmentation).
+- Since dataloaders expect the same amount of input points and rooms/objects might differ considerably, a user-defined threshold can be set to limit the number of points to sample per room/object when datasets are created.
+- The available areas have been splitted and assigned to the following tasks:
+  - Training: Areas 1, 2, 3 and 4
+  - Validation: Area 5
+  - Test: Area 6

 ### The custom ground truth file